lingtalfi/Kit_PicassoWidget/README.md

 ----- templates/            # this directory contains the templates available to this widget
 --------- prototype.php     # just an example, can be any name really...
 --------- default.php       # just an example, can be any name really...
------ js-init/
+----- js/
---------- default.js        # can be any name, but it's the same name as a template
+--------- default.js        # can be any name, but if it's the same name as a template, it's loaded automatically
---------- default.js.php    # use this instead of default.js to turn the file into a dynamic js nugget
+--------- default.js.php    # use this instead of default.js to turn the file into a dynamic js nugget (i.e. you can leverage the power of php to write your js files)
 ----- css/                  # this directory contains the css code blocks to add to the chosen template
---------- default.css       # can be any name, but it's the same name as a template
+--------- default.css       # can be any name, but if it's the same name as the chosen template, it's loaded automatically
 --------- default.css.php   # use this instead of default.css to turn the file into a dynamic css nugget
 ```